LocalTweets to LocalHealth: A Mental Health Surveillance Framework Based on Twitter Data: Ethics Statement

+\textbf{Data Bias:} The final version of LocalTweets likely is biased along demographic characteristics.
+However, to maintain the privacy of users and ethical usage of the collected data we did not explore bias along demographic features.
+We assume that the bias exists and we improve the performance of LocalHealth within the constraints of the demographic bias.
+Nonetheless, we maintain a fairly balanced distribution across ADI values.
+We clearly show the existing regional bias and conduct detailed analysis to show that it does not affect results majorly.
+Furthermore, we show that the bias derived from the commonly used keyword-based data collection methods does not generalize well.
+Hence, we make the best effort to address bias-related issues while maintaining privacy of the data.

-While this study demonstrates the potential utility of Twitter data for supplementary mental health surveillance, we acknowledge important ethical considerations.
-First, the use of social media data raises privacy concerns.
-We took steps to protect privacy by only collecting tweets that were publicly accessible, aggregating tweets at the neighborhood level, and not analyzing individual users' data.
-Second, while supplementary surveillance has benefits, it cannot capture lived experiences.
-Thus findings should be considered preliminary and complemented by qualitative, participatory research methods.
-Third, mental health is a sensitive issue, and care must be taken not to further stigmatize mental illness.
+\textbf{Usage of LocalHealth:} We study the usage of LocalTweets and the application of LocalHealth solely as a supplementary system for traditional health surveillance systems.
+While supplementary surveillance has benefits, it cannot capture lived experiences.
+Thus our findings should be considered preliminary and complemented by qualitative, participatory research methods.
+In addition, mental health is a sensitive topic, and care must be taken not to further stigmatize mental illness.
 While our work aims for the betterment of mental health public policies, we acknowledge that the findings of our study could be used to develop algorithms that can target distressed areas or populations at risk with discriminatory or harmful content.
+Hence, we will provide gated access to LocalHealth.
+We will release the model and the data based on individual requests that adhere to, (1) focus usage of the data for research on public health research questions (2) follow Twitter's data privacy policy.

-Lastly, on the technical front, we made our best efforts to reduce the technical barrier to research by considering economic language models, and training lean ($\leq402$ parameters) systems.
+\textbf{Reproducability:} Lastly, on the technical front, we made our best efforts to reduce the technical barrier to research by considering economic language models, and training lean ($\leq402$ parameters) systems.
 Our goal was to encourage community participation for the benefit of the community.
-However, we recognize that the barrier is also contingent upon Twitter's data-sharing and pricing policies.
+However, we recognize that the barrier is also contingent upon Twitter's privacy policies.